MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 ## Considerations

-While keepalive probes can improve the fault tolerance of your applications, they can also consume more bandwidth.
-Additionally, on mobile devices, increased network activity may impact the device's battery life.
+While keepalive probes can improve the fault tolerance of your applications, they can also consume additional bandwidth, which might impact network capacity and lead to additional charges.
+Additionally, on mobile devices, increased network activity may affect battery life.
 Therefore, it's important to adhere to the following best practices:

 - **Customize parameters**: Adjust keepalive settings based on application requirements and network conditions.
 - **Application-Level keepalives**: For encrypted connections (for example, TLS/SSL), consider implementing keepalive mechanisms at the application layer to ensure probes are sent over secure channels.